 This updated version of Nikon’s 50mm f/1.8 is a prime lens that is a perfect addition for both enthusiasts and professionals.
 With an f/1.8 aperture, it is an amazing lens for low-light photography, while the shallow depth of field will provide you beautiful bokeh in the background.

 Nikon improved the line by adding an aspherical element; this addition will help to eliminate coma and chromatic aberrations even when you are shooting at the widest aperture setting.
 Furthermore, this will also help to reduce noise significantly and give the pictures more vivid colors.
+With the main focal length of 50 millimeters, it is a good choice for beginners.

 It is one of the better compatible lenses for Nikon d7000 for its lens.
 You will admire the addition of a larger lens barrel and an improved optical design that stops the lens from moving during focus.
 This will leave you with a more durable and quiet lens.